CoBiG2/RAD_Tools/README.md

 # RAD Tools

-This repository contains several tools built by CoBiG² members to help us dead with RAD and GBS data.
+This repository contains several tools built by CoBiG² members to help us deal with RAD and GBS data.
 The existing tools are mentioned below.